 NAU Internal Deadline Requirements and Process

-- Notify the Fulbright Program Advisor (FPA) of your interest and make an appointment as soon as possible.
+- Notify the Fulbright Program Advisor (FPA) of your interest and make an appointment to discuss your preliminary ideas.

 - Review my Tips for Applications section.

-- Send a detailed resume and draft essays to the FPA: preferred by July 14, 2014 for a quick response, but will accept through July 21.
+- Send a detailed resume and draft essays to the FPA by July 6, 2015 or earlier.